Keyboard shortcuts

 The algorithm

-The key insight is that we must process digits from least significant to most significant, and each digit sort must be stable.
+The key insight is that we must process digits from least significant to most significant, and that sorting by each digit must be stable.
 After sorting by the units digit, elements with the same units digit are in a consistent order.
 When we then sort by the tens digit, stability ensures that elements with the same tens digit remain sorted by their units digit — and so on.

 Why least significant digit first?